Circular Economy

 Energy Management

 Thaioil Group places great importance on energy management by setting the Energy Intensity Index (EII) as a key performance indicator (Corporate KPI) for the organization.
 A dedicated working committee on energy management and oil loss reduction is tasked with driving operations in this area.
-In 2024, Thaioil Group consumed approximately 50.09 gigajoules of energy, an increase of 0.66% compared to the previous year due to a significant rise in the demand for fuel oil and products for consumption.
+In 2025, Thaioil Group consumed approximately 49.00 gigajoules of energy, an increase of 2.17% compared to the previous year.
 However, Thaioil Group remains committed to continuously implementing energy efficiency projects to ensure optimal energy use across all relevant production capacities.
-In 2024, Thaioil Group completed a total of 39 energy efficiency projects, which resulted in an energy savings of 494,794 gigajoules.
-This reduction in energy consumption is equivalent to a decrease of 28,985 tons of carbon dioxide per year and translates into cost savings of approximately 223million baht.
+In 2025, Thaioil Group completed a total of 23 Energy Efficiency Improvement (EE) projects, resulting in energy savings of 525,226 gigajoules, decreasing greenhouse gas emissions by over 36,115 tonnes of carbon dioxide equivalent, and translating into cost savings of approximately 269.8 million baht.

 Energy audits to identify opportunities for improving energy performance